zhangyuan/debezium-sqlserver-jtds-connection-factory/README.md

 2. Unzip the the `.tar` file under `build/distributions`, and move it to debezium sqlserver connector's directory.

-3. Use the following configuration to create the connector:
+3. Use the following configurations (and other normal configurations) to create the connector:

 ```properties
 connector.class=io.debezium.connector.sqlserver.SqlServerConnector